BrickSchema/newsite/content/resources.md

 Coming soon...

 ## Reference Brick Models

----
+### Mortardata Brick Models

+These models are anonymized representations of real buildings, as originally published in the [Mortar][18] paper.

+{{< listfiles path="static/ttl/mortar/" >}}

+### Original Brick Reference Models

-These five models are representative examples of how Brick can be used to model real buildings.
+These five models were distributed with the original Brick paper as representative examples of how Brick can be used to model real buildings.
+**They use early, unsupported versions of Brick and are not guaranteed to be up-to-date with the latest version of the schema.**
 For an in-depth discussion of the creation and evaluation of these Brick models, please refer to the [BuildSys 2016][6] and [Applied Energy 2018][5] papers.

 | Building                           | Location                 | BMS                      | Built | Sq Ft   | Points | Relationships | Classified |